 Do you need a turnkey solution?
 Your new website design, development, implementation, and support all taken care of.
 Our “no worries” solution, you only need to be the Editor; we take care of everything….

 From the Portfolio

-A full refresh design for this quilting membership site.
-The existing site had not been updated for some time and was in urgent need of updating.
+A full redesign for this quilting membership site.
+The existing MS Windows Server site was in need of an urgent update.

 Creative Siska is a new design for a patchwork quilting related business.
 The target audience is primarily located in Australia and Indonesia making the site multi-lingual.

 The InFocus Photography website is designed as a demonstration website.

 So what is Responsive Web Design?
 In non-techy speak, it is about enabling access to the content of web pages, no matter on which device (mobile, tablet, laptop or desktop PC).
 A responsive web design has the ability to dynamically reconfigure website content to the screen size of the device.
 A standard website is optimized for PCs or laptops.
 However, if a visitor browses a website in a tablet or smartphone and the pages are not optimized using responsive design, the user experience may not be ideal.

 Fashion or Fad?
 You be the judge, this website is a responsive design.
 Try minimising the width of your browser to see what happens as the screen adjusts.
 Now try that with some of your favourite websites!
 The trend now is clearly for responsive websites.